DataFire/Integrations/integrations/generated/amazonaws_servicecatalog/README.md

 * AcceptPortfolioShareOutput `object`

 ### AccessLevelFilter
-* AccessLevelFilter `object`: The access level to limit results.
+* AccessLevelFilter `object`: The access level to use to filter results.
   * Key [AccessLevelFilterKey](#accesslevelfilterkey)
   * Value [AccessLevelFilterValue](#accesslevelfiltervalue)